xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/enabling_the_bestsellers_block.md

 The maximum number of products that can be shown within the "Bestsellers" block on the Home page and on the category pages can be adjusted as follows:

-   1. Use the **Settings** link to access the "Bestsellers" module settings page.
+   1. Use the **Settings** link to access the "Bestsellers" addon settings page.
       ![bestsellers1.png]({{site.baseurl}}/attachments/ref_p1CIVmy6/bestsellers1.png)

-      The module settings page looks like the following:
+      The addon settings page looks like the following:
       ![bestsellers2.png]({{site.baseurl}}/attachments/ref_p1CIVmy6/bestsellers2.png)

    2. Adjust the number of products as you require.

    3. Save the changes by clicking **Submit**.